Health

 Myopathic EDS

-Children with Kyphoscoliosis EDS tend to have more severe EDS at birth, as well as delayed motor development.
-Typically, people with this form of EDS suffer from scleral fragility as well as progressive scoliosis.
+Children with Kyphoscoliotic Ehlers-Danlos Syndrome tend to have more severe EDS at birth, as well as delayed motor development.
+Typically, people with the kyphoscoliotic type of EDS suffer from scleral fragility as well as progressive scoliosis.

 What are the symptoms of EDS?